Pani (film)

-Pani is a 2024 Indian Malayalam-language gangster crime thriller film written and directed by Joju George (in his directorial debut).
+Pani (slang "Revenge") is a 2024 Indian Malayalam-language action thriller film written and directed by Joju George (in his directorial debut).
 It stars Joju, Sagar Surya, and Junaiz V. P., with Abhinaya, Seema, Prashanth Alexander, Sujith Shankar, Bobby Kurian, Renjith Velayudhan, Chandini Sreedharan, Bitto Davis, and Abhaya Hiranmayi in supporting roles.
 The film's music was composed by Vishnu Vijay, Sam C. S. and Santhosh Narayanan.

 Principal photography commenced on 9 October 2023 in Thrissur, Kerala.
 Pani was released in theatres on 24 October 2024 and was a commercial success at box office.
 Two sequels are in development.

 Plot

-When the peaceful married life of a couple is unexpectedly disrupted by two youngsters with criminal inclinations, their trials and tribulations connect the mobsters of Thrissur and become part of the husband's vengeance.
-The movie revolves around local kingpin Mangalath Giri, his family, his close friends and loved ones.